 By 1997, the ghost runs that originally inspired the idea of Danger Run were all gone.

-The Danger Run still operates with 3 Starting points, 5-line limerick style clues and included admission to 2 stand-alone commercial haunted attractions.
+The Danger Run still operates with 3 Starting points, 5-line limerick style clues and included admission to 2 full-scale haunted attractions.
 As our reputation and following has grown, we have gained negotiating strength with haunted houses, and we pass the savings along to you.
 This is what makes The Danger Run the best value imaginable for your money.
 We have been fortunate enough over the years to develop partnerships with fine area businesses such as Dairy Queen, Dominos Pizza, Lowes and Speedway.
 Without their help, the Danger Run, as you know it, would not be possible.

 We fully realize the extent to which thousands enjoy and look forward to this event every year, and our appreciation of your loyalty cannot be overstated.
 We take the responsibility very seriously to provide you with highest quality event and best value for your dollar possible.
 In fact, it is this simple concept on which Danger Run was founded.
 We promise to reward your loyalty with our very best efforts to provide you with unequaled value, and to make The Danger Run the event you want it to be for many years to come.